silverstripeltd/silverstripe-forager-bifrost/README.md

                 type: binary
 ```

-Where `getBase64String` is a method in our `FileExtension` - which is applied to the `File` class by default.
+Where `getBase64String` is a method in our `FileExtension` - which is applied to the `File` class by default as part
+of this module.

 ## Additional documentation

-Majority of documentation is provided by the Silverstripe Search Service module.
-A couple in particular that might be
-useful to you are:
+Majority of documentation is provided by the Forager module.
+A couple in particular that might be useful to you are:

 * [Configuration](https://github.com/silverstripe/silverstripe-search-service/blob/2/docs/en/configuration.md)
 * [Customisation](https://github.com/silverstripe/silverstripe-search-service/blob/2/docs/en/customising.md)

 ## Searching

-The Silverstripe Search service provides support for searching through its PHP SDK:
+Silverstripe Search provides support for searching through its PHP SDK:

 * [Discoverer > Bifröst](https://github.com/silverstripeltd/silverstripe-discoverer-bifrost)
 * [Discoverer > Theme](https://github.com/silverstripeltd/silverstripe-discoverer-theme) (optional)